Sankalpamokal/Hostel_management_system/README.md

 To provide a solution to the above problem we have created a website of hostel management system.
 The website is divided into three sections :

-The first section is visible to all the users which visit the website.
+<b>The first section is visible to all the users which visit the website.</b>
 The section includes the homepage where some features about the website is given. , It consists of information page where the detailed information regarding hostel location , various facilities provided , fees structure , rooms details which include type of rooms (like Ac , Non-Ac).
 There is an contact page where any person visiting the site can contact the admin.

-The second section is the student login section:
+<b>The second section is the student login section:</b>
-It contains a signup form for a new student.
+Markup : *It contains a signup form for a new student.
 There is separate page where the student can edit his profile.
 It contains a page containing the rules and regulation of the hostel.
 The student can apply for the hostel by filling an application form which includes some student details.